Outline#

 Virtual memory and dynamic memory allocators#

 What is a dynamic memory allocator?
 A dynamic memory allocator manages an area of the process’s virtual memory known as the heap.
 We have already seen the memory map of a process’s virtual address space (with stack, heap, and other segments) a few times.
 Each process has the illusion of a privately owned address space with a specific layout (see below).
 The operating system and the CPU help translate virtual addresses to physical addresses.
 An allocator divides and maintains the heap as a collection of various-sized blocks.
 Each block is a contiguous chunk of virtual memory that is either allocated or free.
 By definition, an allocated block has been reserved by the application for use, and a free block is available for allocation.
-An allocated block remains allocated until it is free.
-The same is true for the free block.
+An allocated block remains allocated until it is free, and a free block remains free until it is allocated.

 The figure below shows the virtual memory layout of a process in the Linux OS.
 The stack grows downward and the heap grows upward.
 For each process, the kernel maintains a variable brk (pronounced “break”) that points to the top of the heap.